About this event

 Session topics on the day will include:

-- our collective impact on school connectedness
+- our collective impact on building flourishing communities

-- building strategic partnerships
+- building successful strategic partnerships

 - extended service school model